QMCPACK/qmcpack/docs/methods.rst

 - If the VMC energy of the last optimization iterations grows significantly, increase ``minwalkers`` closer to 1 and make the optimization stable.

-- If the first iterations of optimization are rejected on a reasonable initial wavefunction, lower the ``minwalkers`` value based on the measured value printed in the standard output to accept the move.
+- If the first iterations of optimization are rejected despite a reasonable initial wavefunction, lower the ``minwalkers`` value based on the measured value printed in the standard output to accept the move.

-When optimizing parameters from scratch, We recommended using this optimizer in two sections with a very small ``minwalkers`` in the first and a large value in the second, such as the following.
+When optimizing parameters from scratch, we recommended using this optimizer in two sections with a very small ``minwalkers`` in the first and a large value in the second, e.g., 1e-4 amd 0.5, as illustrated below.
 In the very beginning, parameters are far away from optimal values and large changes are proposed by the optimizer.
 Having a small ``minwalkers`` makes it much easier to accept these changes.
 If optimization becomes unstable, increase ``minwalkers``.
 If optimization gets stuck with proposed parameter sets being constantly rejected, decrease ``minwalkers``.
 When the energy gradually converges, keeping a large ``minwalkers`` is necessary to prevent accepting risky parameter sets.
 Continuing optimization with more parameters from a partially converged wavefunction should also use large ``minwalkers``, for example adding three-body Jastrow factor to converged one-body and two-body Jastrow factors.
+When developing a reliable optimization recipe for a new system, one should check convergence of the process with significantly increased samples, e.g. 4x, and repeat the check each time the flexibility in the wavefunction and number of parameters is increased.

 ::